 Religious apps with a better purpose

 I’m attached to my telephone.
-I use it to keep in touch with buddies, feed my social media obsession and take Instagram-worth pics of my travels.
+I use it to keep in touch with buddies, feed my social media obsession, and take Instagram-worth pics of my travels.
 Pretty tons what you would expect from any 23-yr-antique, proper?

 Religious

 Millennials can be an not going target for spiritual apps.
 However, I’m no longer alone.
-Joseph Ortiz, 18, of Oklahoma City, says he regularly turns to The Bible App, which says it has greater than 1,500 variations of the Christian Bible (he prefers the New International Version) in over 900 languages and dialects.
+Joseph Ortiz, 18, of Oklahoma City, says he regularly turns to The Bible App, which says it has more than 1,500 variations of the Christian Bible (he prefers the New International Version) in over 900 languages and dialects.

-He likes to highlight his favorite verses and textual content them to pals as encouragement.
+He likes to highlight his favorite verses and textual content to pals as encouragement.
 Every night, he falls asleep to a recitation of a bankruptcy.
 “All the distractions and issues are over.
 I can concentrate on the word of God and fall asleep to that,” Ortiz says.
 “I discover it boosting my spirituality.”

 Read More Article :